GeoHealth-HKU/GeoHealth-HKU/README.md

-# 🔬 GeoHealth Lab
+# 🔬 Geo-Wellness and Informatics Lab

-The GeoHealth Lab at the University of Hong Kong Department of Geography, led by Prof. Yanjia Cao
+The Geo-Wellness and Informatics Lab at the University of Hong Kong Department of Geography, led by Prof. Yanjia Cao

-- 🏆 Department ranking: 2nd in Asia and 14th globally in the 2024 QS World University Rankings
-- 🌍 Exceptional academic environment for groundbreaking research in health geography

 ## 🔍 Research Interests